 Non-economic damages comprise non-financial losses, such as pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium, and scarring and disfigurement.

-Reach Out to a West Palm Beach Car Accident Attorney
+Reach Out to a Car Accident Attorney

 Being the passenger in a Florida car accident adds a new level of complexity on top of the state’s already-complex no-fault system.
 If you have questions about how to move forward with your claim, you can reach out to an experienced attorney from The Law Offices of Casey D. Shomo.
 Our team can navigate your claim and help you increase your injury settlement.